For Professionals

 Criminal Record Check

-The Criminal Records Review Act (BC legislation) requires all regulated health professionals to complete a criminal record check (CRC).
+The Criminal Records Review Act (BC legislation) requires all licenced health professionals to complete a criminal record check (CRC).
 CRCs are conducted by the Criminal Record Review Program (CRRP) through the BC Ministry of Public Safety and Solicitor General.
-The CRC requirement is intended to help protect children and vulnerable adults from physical, sexual and financial abuse.
+The CRC requirement is intended to help protect children and vulnerable adults.

 A CRC is required as part of the application process for registration with the College of Complementary Health Professionals of BC (CCHPBC).
 Further, all CCHPBC registrants must undergo a CRC at least every five years and before their current CRC clearance expires.